This section covers key concepts related to the Find duplicates step.

 |USA_Location_Default||Default United States of America location level rules and blocking keys based on address only|

-The summary of each step setting is included to explain the purpose of the blocking keys and rulesets.
+The summary of each step setting is included to explain the purpose of the blocking keys and rules.
 The details of a step setting can also be viewed when clicked in the Step settings list screen.